Chackbay, Louisiana: Geography

 Chackbay is located along the northern edge of Lafourche Parish at 29°53′9″N 90°47′27″W. Its northern boundary is the border with St. James Parish.

 Settlement follows the major roads through the community, which follow higher ground.
 Large areas away from the roads are wetland and mainly undeveloped.
 Louisiana Highway 20 runs through the western part of the CDP, leading south 7 mi to Thibodaux, the parish seat, and northeast 13 mi to Vacherie.
 Highway 304 runs west and southwest from Highway 20 to Bayou Lafourche west of Thibodaux, and Highway 307 runs east to Kraemer.
 Unincorporated communities within the Chackbay CDP are, from west to east, Choupique, Chegby, and Chackbay.

 According to the United States Census Bureau, the Chackbay CDP has a total area of 73.9 km2, all of it recorded as land.

 Demographics

+Chackbay first appeared as a census designated place the 1990 U.S. Census.

 As of the 2020 United States census, there were 5,370 people, 2,003 households, and 1,564 families residing in the CDP.

 Education

-Lafourche Parish Public Schools operates public schools.
+Lafourche Parish Public Schools is the area school district, and operates area public schools.
 Chackbay Elementary School serves the community.
 Sixth Ward Middle School and Thibodaux High School serve residents of the Ward 6 area.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.